 HSBC – Largest Bank in the UK

-HSBC is one of the largest banking and financial services firms in the world, and it is also one of the top 5 UK banks.
+HSBC is one of the largest banking and financial services firms in the world.
+It is also one of the top 5 UK banks.

 HSBC was founded in the 1860s primarily to finance trading transactions between Asia (China and India) and the West (Europe).

-Soon after its formation, the bank’s operations expanded to surrounding regions and then to Europe and the Americas.
-In the later years of the 20th century and into the 21st century, HSBC moved from a regional-based bank to becoming one of the world's leading financial services institutions.
+Soon after its formation, this UK bank’s operations expanded to surrounding regions and then to Europe and the Americas.
+In the later years of the 20th century and into the 21st century, HSBC moved from a regional-based UK bank to becoming one of the world's leading financial services institutions.

-Today, HSBC is headquartered in London (8 Canada Square, London, E14 5HQ, UK), and the bank is the #1 biggest bank in the UK, with an estimated $2.6 trillion in total assets.
+Today, HSBC is headquartered in London.
+This UK bank is the number one biggest bank in the UK, with an estimated £1.94 trillion in total assets.
 It has a customer base of over 50 million people across every major economy in Europe, the Asia-Pacific, the Americas, the Middle East, and Africa.

 HSBC has four major business lines: